ccapo/qrs-invoice/README.md

 # qrs-invoice

-A simple invoice application for Quantech Resource Services (QRS), based on the blog article [Using Sequelize.js and SQLite in an Express.js App](http://stackabuse.com/using-sequelize-js-and-sqlite-in-an-express-js-app/).
+A simple invoice application based on the blog article [Using Sequelize.js and SQLite in an Express.js App](http://stackabuse.com/using-sequelize-js-and-sqlite-in-an-express-js-app/).

 ## Usage